 Want to look worldly and knowledgeable on your first date?

-Most museums have in-depth websites that discuss their galleries online.
+Here is our #1 tip for a museum date: Most museums have in-depth websites that discuss their galleries online.
 You can preview the galleries ahead of time and come to your date armed with fun facts and unique stories about the history of different paintings or artifacts.
 It’s sexy and impressive to know a lot about art – just make sure you’re sharing the information as part of a conversation, not lecturing to your date.
 You want to come across like Indiana Jones, not like your boring 10th-grade history teacher.

+Wondering how to act on a museum date?
 Nothing sparks a conversation like stopping in front of a piece of artwork and asking, “What do you think this means?”

 You don’t need an extensive background in art to talk about it with your date.
 Simply stopping in front of a painting and asking “What does this make you feel?” can start a conversation.
 Art can bring up different emotions, so you’ll likely learn a lot about your date and his or her history in an organic way simply by talking about what you associate with different pieces.